News Flash

 What is an AGM Meeting?
 Full Guide for Companies in India

-An AGM the full form being Annual General Meeting is the yearly gathering of a company’s shareholders and directors.
+An AGM, the full form being Annual General Meeting, is the yearly gathering of a company’s shareholders and directors.
 In this meeting, the company presents performance over the last year, discusses important issues, and lets shareholders vote on critical matters.
 An annual general meeting helps ensure transparency, accountability, and proper corporate governance.

 Injected Image

-Why is an AGM Important for Companies in India?
+Why is an AGM important for companies in India?

 • It gives shareholders a clear view of the company’s financial health and past performance.